A Classification Benchmark for Artificial Intelligence Detection of Laryngeal Cancer from Patient Voice: Results and Discussion

+We start by discussing the results of the models that take the audio features only as input, these results can be seen in Table~\ref{tab:05VoiceOnlyResults}.
+These results are shown for both the FEMH (holdout) and SVD (external) test sets.
+Within the table the green highlighted cells show the results for the best models, while the best audio feature for each of the classification algorithms is highlighted in yellow.
+We also present the 95\% confidence intervals for each result.

-On the holdout test set, when using voice only, FeatureStates achieved the best performance for both the SVM and MLP classifiers, while MFCC performs the best for logistic regression.
-On the external test set, FeatureStates outperformed all other features across all three algorithms.
-This outcome aligns with expectations, since Wav2Vec2, the source of FeatureStates, was trained on multiple datasets and designed to be generalisable across different recording environments and devices, making it best suited for both holdout and external test sets.
+On the holdout test set, when using audio features only, FeatureStates performs best for both the SVM and MLP whereas, for logistic regression, MFCC performs the best.
+On the external test set, FeatureStates performs best for all three algorithms.